-|This page reviews air beds for temporary use, not air beds for permanent use.|
+|This page reviews air mattresses for temporary use, not those for regular use.|

 THE COMPETITION: See the mattress price comparison for ratings on other low-priced mattresses that are often used on a temporary / occasional basis.